andresmontoyab/Leadership/README.md

 ## Solving Conflicts

-When we are solving conflicts is very important always start with the question What is your reason to be updaset?, What is behind the customer positions? or
+When we are solving conflicts is very important always start with the question What is your reason to be upset?, What is behind the customer positions? or
 What are the needs that you have?

 All Ideas are good ideas.